lvgl/lv_binding_micropython/README.md

 - Linux Frame Buffer (`/dev/fb0`)
 - ILI9341 driver for ESP32
 - XPT2046 driver for ESP32
+- FT6X36 (capacitive touch IC) for ESP32
 - Raw Resistive Touch for ESP32 (ADC connected to screen directly, no touch IC)

 Driver code is under `/driver` directory.

 Drivers can also be implemented in pure Micropython, by providing callbacks (`disp_drv.flush_cb`, `indev_drv.read_cb` etc.)
-Currently the supported ILI9341 and XPT2046 are pure micropython drivers
+Currently the supported ILI9341, FT6X36 and XPT2046 are pure micropython drivers

 ### Adding Micropython Bindings to a project